kangarko/ChatControl-Red/README.md

 If you have any **questions or bugs to report**, try seeing if [those can be resolved quickly](https://github.com/kangarko/ChatControl-Red/wiki/Common-Issues).
 If that does not help, you are welcome to **fill an issue**.
 Please read the [Getting Help the Best Way](https://github.com/kangarko/ChatControl-Red/wiki/Getting-Help-The-Right-Way) to obtain help as quickly as possible.

-Visit http://mineacademy.org/chatcontrol-red for more information.
+Visit http://mineacademy.org/chatcontrol-red to get the plugin and see more.